osism/release/docs/check-drift-catalog.md

 section for the full recipe.
 For catalog-group plugins, register the module in `CATALOG_PLUGINS = [...]` in `src/osism_drift/drift/__init__.py` **and** add a `plugins.<NAME>: {enabled: true}` stanza to `src/drift-config.yml`.
-Mirror the test pattern in `tests/catalog_drift/`.
+Mirror the test pattern in `tests/catalog_drift/`, and give the plugin a section of its own in this doc alongside `catalog_role_missing` — that is part of adding it, not a follow-up.